AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     begin
        B := A + 5;
-       --  This operation will overflow, eg. it will --  raise an exception at runtime.
+       --  This operation will overflow, eg. it will --  raise an exception at run time. end Main;
-    end Main;

-There are two types of overflow checks: When there is a machine level overflow, eg. you go past the last value that can be represented on the machine for the corresponding machine type, or type level overflow, when you go past the range that is defined for your type.
+There are two types of overflow checks:

+* Machine-level overflow, when the result of an operation exceeds the maximum value (or is less than the minimum value) that can be represented in the storage reserved for an object of the type, and

+* Type-level overflow, when the result of an operation is outside the range defined for the type.

 Mainly for efficiency reasons, while machine level overflow always results in an exception, type level overflows will only be checked at specific boundaries,